-Today, serious injury and death from traffic accidents involving people walking, jogging, running, or otherwise traveling on foot (pedestrians) remains a serious problem both in Florida and the country overall.
-It is estimated that 12% of the deaths caused by motor vehicle accidents each year involves pedestrians, and that around 85,000 people are hurt or die in collisions where they are pedestrians hit by a car, truck, SUV, minivan, or other motor vehicle.
+Serious injury and death from traffic accidents involving people walking, jogging, running, or otherwise traveling on foot (pedestrians) is a serious problem both in Florida and the country overall.
+According to a report from IIHS, 17% of the deaths caused by motor vehicle accidents each year involve pedestrians.

 Top 13 Reasons Pedestrians Are Hit in Traffic Accidents